azmozaffari/GuidedDiffusion/README.md

 Here, to generate the samples with guided text and clip classifier,  I only fine-tune the model for 2 epochs.
 The samples are generated during the fine-tuning phase.
 That means to generate every new sample, we have to fine-tune the model for that sample first.

 To use fewer GPU resources, the GPU-efficient fine-tuning approach in [DiffusionClip](https://github.com/gwang-kim/DiffusionCLIP) is only implemented.
 The below diagram shows the difference between the two classifier-guided approaches proposed in [DiffusionClip](https://github.com/gwang-kim/DiffusionCLIP).
-The diagram is selected from this paper.
+The diagram is selected from [DiffusionClip](https://github.com/gwang-kim/DiffusionCLIP.

 ![Alt text](./images/method2.png)